 We understand that there may be rare occasions when you are unavoidably late due to unforeseen circumstances.
-On these occasions, please make sure that you contact the school office to inform us when you will arrive.
+On these occasions please make sure that you contact the school office to inform us when you will arrive.

-If you are experiencing difficulties with punctuality and would like to talk to us about it, please contact us.
+If you are experiencing difficulties with punctuality and would like to talk to us about it, please contact myself or (Other contact in school).